-7 Vital Steps in a Successful Technology Rollout
+7 Vital Steps in a Successful Restaurant Technology Rollout

-We all know that technology is always evolving.
-What does this mean for restaurants, though?
-Adapting is critical to a restaurant’s success.
+Technology is always evolving, and adapting is critical to a restaurant’s success.
 For a restaurant to remain viable, the focus needs to turn to the driving force of success — consumer demand and expectations.
 Consumers want online waitlists, scheduling, loyalty programs, and consistency.
 Implementing these technologies is going to make your restaurant more competitive.
 However, rolling out new changes isn’t always a walk in the park.
-Ensure a smooth transition by following a plan.
+Ensure a smooth transition by following this restaurant technology rollout plan.

 Step 1: Choose a Solution

 Not every piece of new technology is right for every restaurant.
 While this may seem obvious, any technology solution you choose should correctly address the pain points your restaurant is experiencing.
 From quick service to fine dining, each solution is unique to your restaurant.

 Once you’ve identified the type of technology that will help your success, you need to find the best company for the job.
-The business that provides your solution should have your best interest in mind, and part of that means having an implementation plan, access to training, great references, and experience providing the solution they’re implementing.
+The business that provides your solution should have your best interest in mind.
+Part of that means having an implementation plan, access to training, great references, and experience providing the solution they’re implementing.
 If they don’t, you may be in for a long and frustrating implementation.

 Step 2: Decide How You Define Success

-Success for your restaurant can come from many places—like increasing customer loyalty, reducing staffing inconsistencies, or maximizing table turns— but ultimately they all take the form of your return on investment.
-Before you begin your project, outline what success looks like for your company and make sure it lines up with what the technology representative has in mind.
+Success for your restaurant can come from many places—like increasing customer loyalty, reducing staffing inconsistencies, or maximizing table turns.
+Ultimately they all manifest in your return on investment.
+Before you begin your project, outline what success looks like for your company, and make sure it lines up with your needs..
 For example, if you own a fast-casual restaurant, success may be determined by order speed and communication.
 You might decide that a kitchen display system is the best solution for your restaurant.
 Developing this criterion helps your team: